Documentation-Portal/ships_hats_infokit/prerequisites.md

 ### i) Functional Test Automation
 <strong><u>Major browsers and mobile platforms</u></strong>
 1. <strong>Web Browsers</strong>
+ - Chrome, Safari
- - Internet Explorer 11, Microsoft Edge, Firefox and Chrome
+ - Internet Explorer 11, Microsoft Edge and Firefox*
  - Testing Framework: Robot Framework with Selenium2Library Or Selenium+Java
+ <small><strong>
+ > \* The specific end of support for Internet Explorer 11, Microsoft Edge and Firefox will be at end of September 2020.
+ > From October 2020 onwards, only Chrome and Safari would be supported and available
+ > This is applicable to our remote agents and device farms.
+ </strong></small>
 2. <strong>Android</strong>
     - Supported mobile app testing versions: Android Marshmallow 6.0 to 9.0 Pie
     - Testing Framework: Robot Framework with AppiumLibrary